 Patricia Kelly accredited as a Level I Supervisor

-Michael Hertz appointed CPE Director RPH Centre
+Michael Hertz accredited as a Level II CPE Supervisor and appointed CPE Director RPH Centre.

-Wendy McKay appointed CPE Director SJOG Centre
+Wendy McKay accredited as a Level II CPE Supervisor and appointed CPE Director SJOG Centre

 Michelle Benjamin accredited as a Level II CPE supervisor